unknown-dev/unknown_admin/README.md

 Also run the unknown_admin generator to install the asset files for the admin-backend

     rails generate unknown_admin:install

-Add following line to one of your initializers, if you want to use strong parameters

-    ActiveRecord::Base.send(:include, ActiveModel::ForbiddenAttributesProtection)

 You can generate an admin controller by using... model must exist for this to work!